 How Face Recognition Can Empower Retail

-As the world slowly awakens from the COVID-19 coma, retailers think of smart ways to revive their businesses.
+As the world is adapting to life in COVID-19, retailers think of smart ways to revive their businesses.
 And obviously, this revival won’t go without AI.
 In retail, a tech boost is not temporary, it is here to stay.

 Stayed afloat but now facing the grim outbreak’s fallout?
 Then it’s the right time to rethink the past processes and go for technology-driven ones.